cshadd/fetch-bot/README.md

 ## Deployment

 ### Recommended Deployment
-``~/bin/StartFetchBot.sh`` (Bash) is the launcher that you use to deploy the application and run it. ``/var/www/html/FetchBot/`` is the server that you can access at [http://localhost/FetchBot].
+``~/bin/StartFetchBot.sh`` (Bash) is the launcher that you use to deploy the application and run it. ``/var/www/html/FetchBot/`` is the server that you can access at http://localhost/FetchBot.
 You may need to disable the cache temporarily if you are going off your localhost.
+We suggest you deploy this on a Raspberry PI with Apache server and a static/set ip address.

 ### Visual Studio Deployment (Optional)
 You may use Visual Studio 2017 or higher as an editor. ``fetch-bot.sln`` is the solution file.